Own website for artists and other creative: Why it is so important

 2.1.
 You need complete control over layout and design

-Aesthetics is important.
-Websites should show their creativity and convey style and individuality so that they stand out from the crowd.
-This cannot be achieved with a standard page on a free website that uses a template that looks like a million others.
+Aesthetics are important.
+Websites should showcase your creativity and convey style and individuality to help you stand out from the crowd.
+This can't be achieved with a standard page on a free website that uses a template that looks like a million others.

-With your own website you can select a great design topic and adjust it as you wish.
+With your own website, you can choose a remarkable design theme and customize it as you wish.

 2.2.
 You need a great website name, not your name.freeservice.de